CyrilScript/acquco-resizable/README.md

 ## Features
 - Responsive Design
 - Resizeable Components
-- Draggbale
+- Draggable
 - Customizable
 - Ability to Add New Chart
 - Ability to Delete Chart

+## Tools
+- React
+- Tailwindcss
+- React-grid-layout
+- Mobx
+- Material UI

 ## Improvements

-### Due to time comstraints styling was mainly done for a 1440px screen size
+### Due to time constraints styling was mainly done for a 1440px screen size
 - The best screen size is at `1440px`, further specific screen size styling can be made to improve the user interface for each screen size.
 - Only functional components can be used in the future too.